Invisible Sun

 "Invisible Sun" is a song by the English rock band the Police, released as a single in Europe on 18 September 1981 by A&M Records.
 It was the first single to be released in the United Kingdom from the band's fourth studio album Ghost in the Machine and it reached on the UK singles chart.
 The song also reached in Ireland and in the Netherlands.
-It was not released as a single in the United States.
+It was not released as a single in North America nor in South America.
 In most other territories, "Every Little Thing She Does Is Magic" was chosen as the lead single from the album.

 Background

 Sting said of writing "Invisible Sun":

 I actually wrote the song in Ireland, where I was living at the time.
 It was during the hunger strikes in Belfast.
 I wanted to write about that but I wanted to show some light at the end of the tunnel.
 I do think there has to be an "invisible sun".
 You can't always see it, but there has to be something radiating light into our lives.